-This three month course is an excellent introduction to organic gardening, backyard composting and urban agriculture.
+The three month Gardening and Composting Educator Training Program (Get Up!) is an excellent introduction to organic gardening, backyard composting and urban agriculture.
 Designed for novice gardeners, we will teach you basic skills which you can use anywhere, anytime, in any garden.

 Graduates of this program have gone on to found, manage, or play a pivotal role at nearly every major urban agriculture site in San Francisco.